nicolasjafelle/Qachee/README.md

 ![Qachee-logo](https://raw2.github.com/nicolasjafelle/Qachee/master/QacheeProject/QacheeSample/src/main/res/drawable-mdpi/ic_launcher.png)Qachee
 ======
 Qachee is a generic cache system to use specially for Android Apps.
-It is just a memory ram cache wit policy expiration.<br>
+It is just a LRU Memory cache with policy expiration and lots of useful methods.<br>

 Instructions 1
 ============